Age Discrimination is Wrong and Illegal – We Help Victims Seek Compensation for Their Discrimination

 Many state laws go further, such as New York law, which applies to employers of at least 4 employees and protects both older and younger workers from age-related employment discrimination.
 If you were laid off, but younger employees with less experience were not, you may be suffering from the challenge of age discrimination.

-When discrimination occurs, we will seek to hold companies liable to the fullest extent of the law on behalf of our clients.
+As age discrimination lawyers, Jack Tuckner and Bill Sipser seek to hold companies liable to the fullest extent of the law on behalf of our clients.

 We accept illegal age discrimination and workplace claims on a contingency fee basis, meaning you will not owe us a fee unless we recover for you.

 Since 1999 we have helped thousands of clients subjected to race and other discrimination and illegal termination.
-Call us for a free consultation and get started today!
+Call us for a free consultation with one of our experienced age discrimination lawyers in New York and get started today!

 1. You must complain, which can be done to a supervisor or to the HR department.